Poetry review – WOMEN IN COMFORTABLE SHOES: Kate Noakes is impressed by Selima Hill’s collection of cleverly constructed sequences

 Poetry review – IS, THINKS PEARL: Kate Noakes enjoys Julia Bird’s fanciful collection of poetic adventures featuring an imaginary and imaginative heroine

-By Michael Bartholomew-Biggs • books, poetry reviews, year 2023 0 • Tags: books, Kate Noakes, poetry
+By Michael Bartholomew-Biggs • books, poetry reviews, psychology, year 2025 0 • Tags: books, Kate Noakes, poetry, psychology